-Our fostering service has a cultural support worker who works closely with foster carers where children are placed with a family from a different cultural, ethnic or religious background to their own.
+Our fostering service has a Cultural Advisor who works closely with foster carers where children are placed with a family from a different cultural, ethnic or religious background to their own.
 Information and advice is provided to all carers, children and young people, which promotes their health, religion, cultural and ethnic heritage.

-As part of its ongoing commitment to recruiting families that represent diverse communities, we have made links with community groups and leaders within African and Asian communities.
+As part of its ongoing commitment to recruiting families that represent diverse communities, we have a Cultural Advisor who has links with community groups and leaders within African and Asian communities.
 We are also a member of New Family Social, which supports LGBTQ+ foster carers and adopters, as well as the Fairer Fostering Partnership.